seanjmurray/Lab-06/README.md

 ## To Do

-- [ ] refactor fenderFoot to delete itself to after first instance and rerun
+- [x] refactor fenderFoot to delete itself to after first instance and rerun
 - [ ] add sencond table for employees req per hour per store
-- [ ] start CSS
+- [x] start CSS
-- [ ] build out HTML frame with site content on index
+- [x] build out HTML frame with site content on index -- changed this to terrible pure js renderer
 - [ ] add form to fill data in table